edujtm/edujtm.github.io/content/posts/en/opencv-spatial-filters.md

 The laplacian filter is an approximation of the second-order derivate in both dimensions of the image.
 Since second order derivatives have the property that it's value is non-zero only when the first-derivative is changing, meaning that areas with constant intensities and areas where the change in intensity is constant (i.e. intensity ramps), will all be zero in the resulting image.

-Also, since the second derivative is positive or negative depending on the change of intensity variation, if if there's a quick upwards/downwards change in intensity directly followed by a constant intensity section, as it happens in object edges, there will be a *zero-crossing* (i.e. sign change) in the laplacian operation, which can be used to detect those edges.
+Also, since the second derivative is positive or negative depending on the change of intensity variation, if there's a quick upwards/downwards change in intensity directly followed by a constant intensity section, as it happens in object edges, there will be a *zero-crossing* (i.e. sign change) in the laplacian operation, which can be used to detect those edges.

 $$
 	laplacian: \nabla^{2} f = \frac{\partial^{2}{f}}{\partial{x^{2}}} + \frac{\partial^{2}{f}}{\partial{y^{2}}}